Caroldm/GTEX/README.md

 # General workflow

-1)Downloaded 4.9 Gb file from GTEX.
+1. Downloaded 4.9 Gb file from GTEX.
 With the RPKM RNAseq file.
-2) Got a list of IDS from the metadata file from donors with age range 20-29 and 70-79.
+2. Got a list of IDS from the metadata file from donors with age range 20-29 and 70-79.
-3) Used the list of IDs to extract only those IDs from the GTEX file 4)
+3. Used the list of IDs to extract only those IDs from the GTEX file 4.
   A: Filter out all rows that summed 0
   B: 5% or more 0 values

 File: Muscle_tex_CD_upload_to_enrichr: Caracteristic direction results uploaded to enrichr